Hitsukaya/Self-signed-Metin2-launcher-with-a-custom-build-script/README.md

 # Metin2 Release-Launcher

 A custom Metin2 launcher built in C++ and digitally signed using a self-signed certificate.
 This project includes a batch script for automated build and signing.
 Designed to minimize false-positive detections in VirusTotal and avoid SmartScreen blocking in Windows Defender.

 ## Build and Sign
-** After setting up the post-build event, run the build process in Visual Studio.
+** After setting up the post-build event, run the process for generate certificate.
 The build will complete, and the executable will be signed automatically with the provided self-signed certificate (certificat.pfx), reducing the risk of detection as a false-positive by antivirus software. **

 ## Features